 Delete operation

-Delete is an operation to delete a record specified by a primary key.
-Note that when you delete a record, you need to read it using a Get or a Scan before a Delete operation.
+When you delete a record, you need to read the record by using Get or Scan before using a Delete operation.

-// Create a Delete operation
+// Create a `Delete` operation.

 Key partitionKey = Key.ofInt("c1", 10);